At Ad Scientiam, we believe that innovation cannot come from a single company but from an entire ecosystem.

 Quality, conformity and validation

-Data are stored by a Health Data Host (HDS)
+Data stocked by a Health Data Host (HDS)

 Conducting pre-market clinical studies